 Moreover, Foucault is able to see freedom as being implicated in power relations because, for him, freedom is more than just the absence or negation of constraint.
 He rejects the "repressive" model of freedom which presupposes an essential self-a universal human nature-that is restricted and needs to be liberated.
 The liberation of an essential subjectivity is the basis of classical Enlightenment notions of freedom and is still central to our political imaginary.
 However, both Foucault and Stirner reject this idea of an essential self-this is merely an illusion created by power.
 As Foucault says, "The man described for us, whom we are invited to free, is already in himself the effect of a subjection much more profound than himself" (Discipline 30).
 While he does not discount acts of political liberation-for example when a people tries to liberate itself from colonial rule-this cannot operate as the basis for an ongoing mode of freedom.
 To suppose that freedom can be established eternally on the basis of this initial act of liberation is only to invite new forms of domination.
-If freedom is to be an enduring feature of any political society it must be seen as a practice-an ongoing strategy and mode of action that continuously challenges and questions relations of power.
+If freedom is to be an enduring feature of any political society it must be seen as exclusion and domination of the other, but they also, in turn, justify and perpetuate practices of power, such as those found in the prison and asylum.

-This practice of freedom is also a creative practice-a continuous process of self-formation of the subject.
-It is in this sense that freedom may be seen as positive.
-One of the features that characterizes modernity, according to Foucault, is a Baudelairean "heroic" attitude toward the present.
-For Baudelaire, the contingent, fleeting nature of modernity is to be confronted with a certain "attitude" toward the present that is concomitant with a new mode of relationship that one has with oneself.
-This involves a reinvention of the self: "This modernity does not 'liberate man in his own being'; it compels him to face the task of producing himself" (Foucault, "What" 42).
-So, rather than freedom being a liberation of man's essential self from external constraints, it is an active and deliberthe individual abdicates his own power and allows himself to be dominated.
+Thirdly, both thinkers see morality as having an ambiguous relation to freedom.
+While Stirner argues that on the surface moral and rational norms are freely adhered to, they nevertheless entail an oppression over ourselves-a self-dominationthat is far more insidious and effective than straightforward coercion.
+In other words, by conforming to universally prevailing moral and rational norms, the individual abdicates his own power and allows himself to be dominated.
 Foucault also unmasks this hidden domination of the moral and rational norm that is found behind the calm visage of human freedom.
 The classical Enlightenment idea of freedom, Foucault argues, allowed only pseudo-sovereignty.
 It claims to hold sovereign "consciousness (sovereign in the context of judgment, but subjected to the necessities of truth), the individual (a titular control of personal rights subjected to the laws of nature and society), basic freedom (sovereign within, but accepting the demands of an outside world and 'aligned with destiny')" (Foucault, "Revolutionary" 221).
 In other words, Enlightenment humanism claims to free individuals from all sorts of institutional oppressions while, at the same time, entailing an intensification of oppression over the self and denial of the power to resist this subjection.
 This subordination at the heart of freedom may be seen in the Kantian categorical imperative: while it is based on a freedom of consciousness, this freedom is nevertheless subject to absolute rational and moral categories.
 Classical freedom only liberates a certain form of subjectivity, while intensifying domination over the individual who is subordinated by these moral and rational criteria.
-That is to say that the discourse of freedom is based on a specific form of subjectivity the autonomous, rational man of the Enlightenment and liberalism.
+That is to say that the discourse of freedom is based on a specific form of subjectivitythe autonomous, rational man of the Enlightenment and liberalism.
 As Foucault and Stirner show, this form of freedom is only made possible through the domination and exclusion of other modes of subjectivity that do not conform to this rational model.
 In other words, while morality does not deny or constrain freedom in an overt way-in Kant's case moral maxims are based on the individual's freedom of choice-this freedom is nevertheless restricted in a more subtle fashion because it is required to conform to moral and rational absolutes.